hlutwak/openclimatedem/README.md

 # openclimatedem
-database for open climate democracy stuff to make the website playing around with branches
+Searching for persons in charge for open climate democracy
+Tools: nodejs + mongodb